FacultyCreative/ngActiveResource/README.md

 Now when you destroy a post, any associated comments will also be destroyed.

+## Serialize/toJSON

+The `serialize` and `toJSON` methods (aliases of one another) change associations to foreign keys and remove circular references.

+    post.serialize()

+These methods also take several options:

+    post.serialize({prettyPrint: true})

+Prints a formatted JSON string.

+    post.serialize({includeEmptyKeys: true})

+Changes instances of null or undefined to empty strings, in the event your backend requires all properties to be sent with values.
+If you include `presence` validations on these fields, they will still fail as empty strings, and will not be sent using the built-in methods.

 ## Write Validations:

 Models can describe validations required before data will be persisted